THX81/THX81/README.md

-### Projects and reading related to C#, ASP.NET, ArchLinux, Rust and other
+### Projects and reading related to C#, ASP.NET, ArchLinux, Rust and other software related topics.

 [HTTP and SQL Profiling](http-sql-profiling.md)